By: Marilyn L. Davis

 - Would this writing resonate for the reader?

-While I’m still concerned about those elements of my posts, but I don’t stress as much.
+While I’m still concerned about those elements of my posts, I don’t stress as much.
 I would rather my human side come through in my writing than worry about a dangling participle.

 Some Notable Late Bloomers